Helmut Lipfert: Group commander

 On 26 February, water from the Váh started flooding the airfield at Piešťany.
 The airfield had to be abandoned and I. Gruppe first moved to Pápa before returning to Veszprém on 28 February.
 Lipfert claimed his 183rd aerial victory, an Il-2 ground-attack aircraft, on 8 March.
-The following day, German forces attacked Soviet position on both sides of Lake Balaton during Operation Spring Awakening.
+The following day, German forces attacked Soviet positions on both sides of Lake Balaton during Operation Spring Awakening.
 Supporting this operation, I. Gruppe flew many missions to the combat areas near Zvolen and Székesfehérvár (Stuhlweißenburg).
 On 11 March, Lipfert shot down a Yak-3 fighter near Sárbogárd and another Yak-3 near Siófok.
 From 12 to 17 March, I. Gruppe continued fighting in the vicinity of Székesfehérvár.
 In this timeframe, Lipfert claimed his 186th aerial victory on 13 March, his 187th and 188th on 14 March, and his 189th on 17 March.
 On 20 March, with Soviet forces advancing, ground combat shifted to the area north of Lake Velence and to Székesfehérvár.
 Flying his second mission of the day, Lipfert shot down two Il-2 ground-attack aircraft, the first near Székesfehérvár, the second near Várpalota.
 On 22 March, the airfield Veszprém was taken by Soviet forces and the Gruppe relocated to Pápa where they were joined by the Stab (headquarters unit) of Jagdgeschwader 76 (JG 76—76th Fighter Wing).

 On 5 April, I. Gruppe moved from Fels am Wagram to Brno.
 Three days later, Lipfert claimed his 200th aerial victory in the vicinity of Hainburg an der Donau, west of Bratislava.
 He flew his last and 687th combat mission on 16 April, claiming a Yakovlev Yak-9 fighter shot down, taking his total to 203 aerial victories.
 The next day, he was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub).
 He was the 837th member of the German armed forces to be so honored.
 The presentation was made by Generalleutnant Paul Deichmann, commanding general of I. Fliegerkorps (1st Air Corps), on 17 April.

-After the dissolution of I./JG 53, Lipfert was transferred to 7./JG 52, until the end of the conflict.
-He claimed 27 unconfirmed victories.
-After the end of the war he was not turned over to the Soviet forces.